owl73/westmarch-landol/rules/index.md

 ### [Inventory](inventory.md)

-Slots equal to 10 + STRbns.
+Slots equal to your strength score.

 3 slots are quick access.
 Others take a round to reach during combat.